 Older Workers Employment Action Plan

-Consultation is now open on the Older Workers Employment Action Plan (OWEAP).
+Consultation on the Older Workers Employment Action Plan (OWEAP) is now closed.

 The goal of the OWEAP is to ensure that all older workers (workers aged 50+) can access work that meets their needs so that: